FCOO/fcoo-language/README.md

 	i18next.language

 And the event `"languagechanged"` in [fcoo.events](https://github.com/FCOO/fcoo-global-events) is fired when the language is changed.

+### Alternative language
+Some of the contents on FCOOs web applications are only available in either Danish (`da`) or English (`en`).
+If the user has selected a language other than `da` or `en` they select between `da` and `en` to be the second language (saved as `language2` in [fcoo-settings](https://github.com/FCOO/fcoo-settings))
+This is primarily to allow users how has selected Faroese or Greenlandic to see no-translated contents in Danish.

+`fcoo-language` also uses the browsers language as an options for alternative languages

+It is also possible that some phrases are translated into languages not in the list of available languages.
+Eq. links to home-pages often are in national language and English

+Event `"languagechanged"` is also fired when alternative language (`language2`) is changed

 ### Options
 Using [default i18next options](http://i18next.com/docs/options/#init-options) for initializing i18next with one exception: